cssturkiye/st-besa/README.md

 Contents / Repository layout
 ---------------------------
 - `stbesa_service.py` — Core service: data loaders, Earth Engine wrappers, UI builder, plotting and export functions.
-- `arge.ipynb` — Notebook that instantiates the UI and runs the interactive analysis.
+- `app.ipynb` — Notebook that instantiates the UI and runs the interactive analysis.
 - `BOUNDRY_DATA.md` — Boundary dataset provenance and notes (HDX OCHA COD-AB 2025).
 - Other large binary resources (shapefile ZIPs) are expected to be downloaded on demand by the loader and are not committed to the repo.